Students can use these lenses to conduct an investigation of how different materials affect the path of light.

 Students can experiment with a variety of materials to determine which ones are best suited for an intended purpose such as seeing around a corner.
-Concave mirrors narrow the scope of vision, whereas convex mirrors broaden the scope of vision.

 Students can use these lenses to test for reflectivity when shinning it with a light or laser.

 Students can use these lenses and other objects during investigations about what materials allow the light from a laser to pass through, be absorbed or reflected.

 * NGSS is a registered trademark of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards were involved in the production of, and do not endorse, this product.